khedoros/khedgb/README.md

 If you want camera support, you'll need OpenCV development libraries.
 In slightly older versions of OpenCV (2.4.9, for example), it uses the core, highgui, and imgproc modules.
 In newer versions (probably starting around 3.x), you also need the videoio module.
 The necessary linking options change between versions of OpenCV, so the Makefile currently has the correct options for OpenCV 3.2.
 Since OpenCV and cameras are non-core functionalities and are a pain to set up, linking in camera support is disabled by default.

+The printer support requires libpng, and libpng requires libz (again, the development packages for those libraries).

 Typing `make` in the root directory of the project is enough to build the emulator.
 Adding `CAMERA=yes` and/or `BUILD=debug` will enable camera linking and debug mode, and the names imply.

 So the version with the most options turned on would currently be built by `make CAMERA=yes BUILD=debug`.